Setting Up TeamCity for VMware vSphere and vCenter

 The TeamCity vSphere integration allows you to:

-or clone a virtual machine or a template, deleting the clone once it becomes idle (when the build is finished or an idle timeout elapses, depending on the profile settings)
+Clone a virtual machine or a template, and either delete the clone once it becomes idle (when the build is finished or an idle timeout elapses, depending on the profile settings) or preserve it after stopping.

-specify the folder for clones and the resource pool where your machine will be allocated
+Specify the directory for clones and the resource pool where your machine will be allocated.

 The following steps are required to set up TeamCity-VMware vSphere agent cloud integration: